Most (but not all) manuscripts from the collection have been fully digitized.

 Each digitized manuscript is available for full download from the HathiTrust Digital Library.

 When viewing the manuscript images in the HathiTrust interface, look for the links under "Get this Book" in the navigation bar on the left.

 Click on the "Download whole book (PDF)" link to download the entire digitized manuscript.

 We request that you include a proper citation with any quote, reproduction or other publication from a manuscript from the collection.
 Please follow this model when citing a manuscript, using the appropriate shelfmark / call number and page or folio number:

-You will find the shelfmark / call number for the digitized manuscript in the "Shelfmark:" note of the HathiTrust catalogue record.
+You should find the shelfmark (call number) for the digitized manuscript in the "Shelfmark:" note of the HathiTrust catalogue record.